mongodb/docs/source/administration/replica-sets.rst

    rs.add("mongo2.example.net:27017")

-Alternately, specify an entire configuration document with some or all of the fields in a :data:`members` document, for example:
+Alternately, specify an entire configuration document with some or all of the fields in a :data:`members <rs.conf.members>` document, for
+example:

 .. code-block:: javascript